greenh/Extensomatic/README.md

-As mild warning, be aware that Extensomatic strives to be entirely non-pretentious: it makes no claimes to such properties as generality, extensibility, universality, robustness, flexibility, upgradeability, etc., etc., that are often advertised for data structuring systems.
+As mild warning, be aware that Extensomatic strives to be entirely non-pretentious: it makes no claimes to such properties as generality, extensibility, universality, robustness, flexibility, upgradeability, etc., that are often advertised for data structuring systems.
 It's a purely bottom-up, convenience-driven design that just seems to work pretty well for most simple needs of simple programs.